This recipe has been a long time coming because white chocolate can be quite difficult to make vegan.

 - Set back in refrigerator for 5-10 minutes until mostly firm/set.
 Store leftovers at room temperature up to 3-4 days, in the refrigerator for 1 week, or in the freezer for 1 month.
 Best enjoyed at room temperature.

-*Nutrition information is a rough estimate for 1 of 10 truffles made with 2 Tbsp powdered sugar, and that includes the extra coconut for rolling.
+*Nutrition information is a rough estimate calculated with lesser amount of powdered sugar and with extra coconut for rolling.